 Working Papers

-Resource Extraction, Revenue Sharing, and Growth
+Resource Booms, Revenue Sharing, and Growth

-with Margaret Brehm, Paul Brehm, and Alecia Cassidy, January 2025
+with Margaret Brehm, Paul Brehm, and Alecia Cassidy, April 2026

-Revise and resubmit, Journal of Development Economics
+Accepted, Journal of Development Economics

 Abstract